sathomas/jsDataV.is/src/text/ch8/01-framework.md

 The main advantage of a pure library is flexibility.
 Our code is in control of the application, and we have full latitude to structure the application to our own requirements.
 That's not always a good thing, however.
 The constraints of a framework can protect us from making poor design decisions.
 Some of the world's best JavaScript developers are responsible for the popular frameworks, and they've put a lot of thought into what makes a good web application.
 There's another benefit to frameworks: Because the framework assumes more responsibility for the application, there's generally less code we're required to write.

-Having made the distinction between frameworks and pure libraries, it's worth noting that almost any web application can be built effectively with either.
+It's worth noting this distinction between frameworks and pure libraries, but almost any web application can be built effectively with either.
 Both approaches provide the organization and structure necessary for a high quality application.
 For our example we'll use the [Backbone.js](http://backbonejs.org) library.
-It is by far the most popular of the pure (i.e. non-framework) libraries, and it's used by dozens of the largest sites on the web.
+It is by far the most popular of the pure (non-framework) libraries, and it's used by dozens of the largest sites on the web.
 The general approach that we'll follow, however, (including tools such as Yeoman) work well with almost any popular application library.

 ### Step 2: Install Development Tools